top of page

 Oliver: Talking about bias: I have this bias towards you.
 Where would I put a representation of my bias towards you now, in this context of setting up a shrine?

-to you.
-If the teacher is someone you like, a nice, possibly older, possibly wiser person who inspires you, then you can put the teacher’s picture on the table with your practice text along with pictures of
+Teacher: Well, Oliver, that is indeed a big topic.
+I will try to answer this by sketching out some possibilities.
+It depends on the context and on how you perceive the teacher, what the teacher means to you.
+If the teacher is someone you like, a nice, possibly older, possibly wiser person who inspires you, then you can put the teacher’s picture on the table with your practice text along with pictures of your loved ones.

-If you perceive the teacher as kalyanamitra, as characterized in Mahāyāna Buddhism, you can put the teacher’s photo on the front or side wall, in the periphery of the shrine.
+If you perceive the teacher as kalyāṇamitra, as characterized in Mahāyāna Buddhism, you can put the teacher’s photo on the front or side wall, in the periphery of the shrine.
 If somebody sees the teacher as a representative of Sangha, the assembly of Bodhisattvas, then it can be appropriate to place it on either side of one’s shrine.
-If somebody perceived the teacher as vajracarya, as characterized in Vajrayāna, then this person would place the teacher’s picture in a relatively central position.
+If somebody perceived the teacher as vajrācārya, as characterized in Vajrayāna, then this person would place the teacher’s picture in a relatively central position.
 These are different customs of how the importance is expressed in the spatial arrangements, depending on the way in which somebody values the teacher.
 And we both know as transient beings in a transient world, we change a lot, so you never know, in the course of a lifetime in one particular teacher-student relationship that same teacher's picture might at various times of the student’s life take different positions.

 Oliver: Well, knowing you makes a big difference in my life, for sure.